With over 40 named sites, Oahu diving definitely delivers — so much so that it can be a challenge to know where to begin.

-One of the most popular dives on Oahu, this upright ship is found just off the city of Waikiki.
-It was purpose-sunk in 1996 by Atlantis Submarines Hawaii to give their passengers an underwater attraction.
-Now, more than 20 years later, it’s covered in corals and sponges, regularly attracting green sea turtles.
-Advanced divers favor the site not just for the depth—find it at 100ft (30m) down—but also for the easy penetration.
+One of the most popular Oahu dive sites, you’ll find this upright ship just off the city of Waikiki.
+It was purposely sunk in 1989 by Atlantis Submarines Hawaii to give their passengers an underwater attraction.
+Now, more than 30 years later, it’s covered in corals and sponges, regularly attracting green sea turtles.
+Advanced divers favor the site, not just for the depth – find it at 100ft (30m) down – but also for the easy penetration.
 Cutouts exist on both sides of the ship, allowing divers to easily pass through it.

-This 189ft (57m) former Chinese merchant vessel, once called the Yun Fong Seong, is considered the deepest wreck in Oahu, resting in the sand from 80 to 120ft (24-30m).
+This 168ft (51m) former Chinese merchant vessel, once called the Yun Fong Seong No. 303, is considered the deepest wreck in Oahu, resting in the sand from 80-120ft (24-37m).
 She became the property of the U.S. Coast Guard before being sunk off the south side of the island in 1999.
-Drop in to swim with resident whitetip reef sharks, plus green sea turtles, eagle rays and schools of blueline snapper.
+Drop in to swim with resident whitetip reef sharks, plus green sea turtles, eagle rays, and schools of blueline snapper.

-The biggest highlight of diving this series of lava-formed tunnels is the chance to be surrounded by whitetip reef sharks inside the larger rooms.
-These collapsed lava tubes also shelter green sea turtles, so odds of seeing big marine life are high.
-Observe carefully to find the octopi and five species of eel that nestle among the cracks.
-Plus, with a depth of 30ft (9m) inside and roughly 45ft (13m) outside the caverns, this site suits all certified divers.
+The biggest highlight of diving the series of lava-formed tunnels at Makaha Caverns is the chance to be surrounded by whitetip reef sharks inside the larger rooms.
+These collapsed lava tubes also shelter green sea turtles, so the odds of seeing big marine life are high.
+Observe carefully to find the octopuses and five species of eel that nestle among the cracks.
+In addition, with a depth of 30ft (9m) inside and roughly 45ft (13m) outside the caverns, this Oahu diving site suits all certified divers.

-Nicknamed the Navy tug for its ongoing participation in Navy training exercises, this 109ft (33m) vessel sits outside Hickham Harbor.
-It was purpose sunk in 2012 to a depth of 65 ft (19m) where it’s now a habitat to octopus and eels, with the occasional manta ray and reef shark passing by.
+Nicknamed the Navy Tug because of its naval history and ongoing participation in Navy training exercises, this 109ft (33m) vessel sits outside Hickam Harbor.
+It was purposely sunk in 2012 to a depth of 65ft (19m) and is now a popular stop on Oahu diving tours.
+It’s also an established habitat for octopuses and eels, with the occasional manta ray and reef shark passing by.

 Electric Beach, aka Kahe Point

-So named for its proximity to the local power plant, this site dials it up when it comes to wildlife.
-You’ll find a mix of Hawaii’s endemic oddities, including psychedelic wrasses, plus several green sea turtles.
-Plus, the water clarity here is surprisingly unreal—expect at least 60 feet.
+So named for its proximity to the local power plant, Electric Beach diving dials up when it comes to wildlife.
+You’ll find a mix of Hawaii’s endemic oddities, including psychedelic wrasses, and several green sea turtles.
+Plus, the water clarity here is surprisingly unreal – expect at least 60ft (18m) visibility.

 Vought F4U Corsair

 Downed in 1945, this fighter aircraft is Hawaii’s only true wreck that’s open to divers.
-Drop in to check out the cockpit’s gauges, control stick, seat and rudder pedals.
-Find it at 115 deep, making it one of the more advanced dives on the island.
-In addition to the plane, the site is known for hundreds garden eels that lay claim to the surrounding sand, territory that’s shared by Galapagos sharks.
+It’s also one of the best Oahu diving sites.
+Drop in to check out the cockpit’s gauges, control stick, seat, and rudder pedals.
+You’ll find it at 115ft (35m) deep, making it one of the more advanced dives on the island.
+Besides the plane, the site is home to hundreds of garden eels that lay claim to the surrounding sand – territory they share with Galapagos sharks.